billti/vuegraph/readme.md

-﻿
+﻿# VueGraph

+A simple Vue (and Vuetify) app that authenticates to AzureAD to make calls to ASP.NET REST and Graph APIs.

+## How this was authored

-Install the Vuetify basics with:
+Install the Vue libraries with:

   `npm install vue vue-router vuetify`